zzdtravel

 Southeast Corner Watchtower

-Southeast Corner Watchtower-October 2024
+Southeast Corner Watchtower-December 2024

 This immense fortress, part of the Ming City Wall Ruins Park, guarded the southeast corner of Beijing's city walls.
 Originally built in 1439 but repaired numerous times over the centuries, the tower is skewered with a formidable grid of 144 archery embrasures, able to rain fire on would-be attackers.
 Visitors can mount the battlements and explore the tower itself, a magnificent maze of carpentry over multiple floors, including an exhibition of historical photographs.